glendakoh/tisc2025-csit/challenge1.md

 ## Summary

 Given a world map with a lake marked in the center, the goal was to identify the lake's name.
-Rotating the image based on the compass below and a reverse image search finds the lake!
+While many people did a reverse search, I was really dumb but lucky as the first country I zoomed in on was Indonesia.

 ![Lake Image for Challenge 1](./geoint.png)